-This question asks the responder to rank 6 attributes in order of importance for the described type of Courts Complex on a scale of 1 to 7.
+• Question 8 asks the responder to rank six attributes in order of importance for the described type of Courts Complex on a scale of 1 to 7.
 As in question 7, responders used the same rating for multiple attributes, from the high percentages ranked as most important (1).
 The "other" category was ranked also, but no specific attributes were identified so this category is excluded.
-The mean rating score reflected a rating of the 2nd most important of the three attributes: time spent traveling between cases (2.07), ease of access for clients (2.11) and time spent traveling between office and courts.
-Parking convenience and public transportation were rated, on average, closer to 3rd most important while proximity to amenities was ranked lower at 5th most important.
+The mean rating score reflected a rating of the second most important of the three attributes: time spent traveling between cases (2.07), ease of access for clients (2.11) and time spent traveling between office and courts.
+Parking convenience and public transportation were rated, on average, closer to third most important while proximity to amenities was ranked lower at fifth most important.

-The highest two rankings (most important and 2nd most important) and two lowest rankings (6th most important and least important) are used for the graphical presentation in following table:
+The highest two rankings (most important and second most important) and two lowest rankings (sixth most important and least important) are used for the graphical presentation in following table:

-RATING Part Topic Mean Rating Relative Ranking Most important [1] 2nd most important [2] 3rd most important [3] 4th most important [4] 5th most important [5] 6th most important [6] Least important [7] 1 Time spent traveling between cases 2.07 1st 60.4% 13.2% 9.9% 6.6% 1.1% 2.2% 6.6% 2 Time spent traveling between office and courts 2.36 3rd 52.2% 17.4% 7.6% 5.4% 6.5% 4.3% 6.5% 3 Ease of access for clients 2.11 2nd 51.7% 23.6% 7.9% 5.6% 4.5% 3.4% 3.4% 4 Parking convenience 2.84 4th 27.8% 17.8% 17.8% 24.4% 5.6% 4.4% 2.2% 5 Public transportation 2.86 5th 33.3% 18.9% 16.7% 7.8% 11.1% 7.8% 4.4% 6 Proximity to amenities 5.04 6th 7.7% 7.7% 8.8% 14.3% 5.5% 22.0% 34.1%
+RATING Part Topic Mean Rating Relative Ranking Most important [1] 2nd most important [2] 3rd most important [3] 4th most important [4] 5th most important [5] 6th most important [6] Least important [7] 1 Time spent traveling between cases 2.07 1st 55 12 9 6 1 2 6 2 Time spent traveling between office and 2.36 3rd 48 16 7 5 6 4 6 3 courts Ease of access for clients 2.11 2nd 46 21 7 5 4 3 3 4 Parking convenience 2.84 4th 25 16 16 22 5 4 2 5 Public transportation 2.86 5th 30 17 15 7 10 7 4 6 Proximity to amenities 5.04 6th 7 7 8 13 5 20 31

-• Question 9, regarding respondents' support for court relocation option #5: The most common answer to this question was "Not at all supportive," at 83.3%.
+• Question 9, regarding respondents' support for court relocation option 5: The most common answer to this question was "Not at all supportive," with 80 respondents.
 The average weighted response was 4.60, between "Somewhat supportive" and "Not at all supportive."
 Please refer to Analysis Sub-Report Section 10 for more information.

-Question Response Participant Answer Count Percentage of Responses
+Question Response Participant Answer Count

-[1] Extremely supportive 3 3.1%
+[1] Extremely supportive 3

-[2] Very supportive 4 4.2%
+[2] Very supportive 4

-[3] Neutral 5 5.2%
+[3] Neutral 5

-[4] Somewhat supportive 4 4.2%
+[4] Somewhat supportive 4

-[5] Not at all supportive 80 83.3%
+[5] Not at all supportive 80

-Total 96 100.0%
+Total 96

-Question 10, regarding respondents' support for the historic court complex renovation and additional Levy construction cited in option #1: The most common answer to this question was "Extremely supportive," at 63.5%.
+Question 10, regarding respondents' support for the historic court complex renovation and additional Levy construction cited in option 1: The most common answer to this question was "Extremely supportive," with 61 respondents.
 (Please refer to Analysis Sub-Report Section 11 for more information.)

-Question Response Participant Answer Count Percentage of Responses
+Question Response Participant Answer Count

-[1] Extremely supportive 61 63.5%
+[1] Extremely supportive 61

-[2] Very supportive 18 18.8%
+[2] Very supportive 18

-[3] Neutral 5 5.2%
+[3] Neutral 5

-[4] Somewhat supportive 4 4.2%
+[4] Somewhat supportive 4

-[5] Not at all supportive 8 8.3%
+[5] Not at all supportive 8

-Total 96 100.0%
+Total 96

-• Question 11, regarding court efficiencies enhanced by electronic records: The most common response was "Agree," at 73.7%.
+Question 11, regarding court efficiencies enhanced by electronic records: The most common response was "Agree," with 70 respondents.
 The average weighted response was 1.39, between "Agree" and "Somewhat agree."
-Notably, "Somewhat disagree" and "Disagree" responses only totaled 3.2%.
+Notably, "Somewhat disagree" and "Disagree" responses only totaled three.
 (Please refer to Analysis Sub-Report Section 12 for more information.)

-Question Response Participant Answer Count Percentage of Responses
+Question Response Participant Answer Count

-[1] Agree 70 73.7%
+[1] Agree 70

-[2] Somewhat agree 16 16.8%
+[2] Somewhat agree 16

-[3] Neutral 6 6.3%
+[3] Neutral 6

-[4] Somewhat disagree 3 3.2%
+[4] Somewhat disagree 3

-[5] Disagree 0 0.0%
+[5] Disagree 0

-Total 95 100.0%
+Total 95